Victorian house

-In Great Britain and former British colonies, a Victorian house generally means any house built during the reign of Queen Victoria.
+In Great Britain and former British colonies, a Victorian house generally is any house built during the reign of Queen Victoria.
 During the Industrial Revolution, successive housing booms resulted in the building of many millions of Victorian houses, which are now a defining feature of most British towns and cities.

 In the United Kingdom, Victorian houses follow a wide range of architectural styles.
 Starting from the early classicism inherited from Regency architecture, the Italianate style gained influence in the 1840s and 1850s, and the Gothic Revival style became prevalent by the 1880s.
 Later in the Victorian era, the Queen Anne style and the Arts and Crafts movement increased in influence, resulting in the transition to styles typically seen in Edwardian houses.
 Victorian houses are also found in many former British colonies where the style might be adapted to local building materials or customs, for example in Sydney, Australia and Melaka, Malaysia.

 The Victorian Society is a membership charity which campaigns for Victorian architecture.

 In the United States, Victorian house styles include Second Empire, Queen Anne, Stick (and Eastlake Stick), Shingle, Richardsonian Romanesque, and others.